Lubbock County, Texas

 If the tenant fails to move out by the deadline in the written notice, the landlord may file an eviction lawsuit and must pay court costs.
 The eviction petition must state the specific reason(s) why the tenant must move out.
 The landlord can seek rent owed, attorneys' fees, and court costs not to exceed $20,000 and possession of the property.
 A different lawsuit must be filed for damages, utility bills, re-letting fees, accelerated rent, deposit and/or late fees.

 The tenant must be served a citation before the suit can commence.
 Court costs include the Constable's fee to serve the citation.
-A hearing will be set not more than twenty-one or less than ten days from the date of service.
+A hearing will be set not more than twenty-one or less than ten days from the date of filing.

 Appeal of the Eviction Lawsuit Judgment